Timchenko99/react-shop/README.md

 #Description

-This project is created to learn how to use React/Redux + Firebase setup.
+This project was created to learn how to use React/Redux + Firebase setup.